Ateneo de Davao University: Service-oriented programs

 The Arrupe Office of Social Formation (AOSF), formerly known as the Social Involvement Coordinating Office (SICO), is the social formation arm of the Ateneo de Davao University in the tertiary level.
 It is responsible for developing students, faculty, and non-teaching staff to be leaders in service of the marginalized and the vulnerable.
 The office is also responsible for the promotion of faith that does justice following the teachings and examples of Christ and the spirituality of St. Ignatius.
 Moreover, it aims to develop and implement social formation programs and activities intended to help the poor such as outreach programs, immersion sessions, and social workshops.

-Among AOSF's projects and initiatives include the "First Year Development Program", where students are assigned to a classroom adviser who assists them in adjusting to the demands and rigours of college life.
+Among AOSF's projects and initiatives include the "First Year Development Program", where students are assigned to a classroom adviser who assists them in adjusting to the demands and rigors of college life.
 Another is the "National Service Training Program", where Filipino students contribute to the general welfare of local partner communities.
 Lastly, the "Student Servant Leadership Program", where students develop and student organizations serve as collaborators in the work of spreading social awareness and social involvement.
 It also runs surveys in the public interest and patrols elections.

 The College of Law has several pro bono programs under the office of the Ateneo Legal Aid Services.
 Students in the graduate programs of the School of Business and Governance help in creating business plans and entrepreneurial opportunities for non-profit organizations in the city.
 For the School of Arts and Sciences graduate programs, most of the academic courses are focused on environment, education, and peace in its various academic course programs.
 In line with this, the university has its very own Al Qalam Institute for Islamic Studies.